Koxx3/minimo/README.md

 You simply place the little box inside the deck and connect it to the controller (and other electric parts if you want more features)

 ### Requirements
-- A e-scooter with minimotors controllers (single or dual)
+- An e-scooter with minimotors controllers (single or dual)
 - A constant 12V ouput from the regulator (not only powered when brakes are pressed like some Kaabo)...
 OR an external DC-DC providing 12V or 5V
 - If you want to use progressive brake feature, you must ensure no more than 60V pass in the brake handle (issue noted only for Kaabo)
 - The electronics (ESP32 Dev KitC V4 + SmartController shield + JST SM/PH connectors)